Bill Maher: Real Time with Bill Maher

-Notable responses to Real Time episodes

-In late May 2005, Alabama Congressman Spencer Bachus sent a letter to Time Warner's board of directors requesting Real Time be canceled after remarks Maher made after noting the military had missed its recruiting goals by 42 percent.
-Bachus said he felt the comments were demeaning to the military and treasonous.
-Maher stated his highest regard and support for the troops and asked why the congressman criticized him instead of doing something about the recruitment problem.

-On September 17, 2010, Maher aired a clip of Delaware Republican Senatorial candidate Christine O'Donnell from the October 29, 1999, episode of his old show Politically Incorrect on his current show Real Time with Bill Maher, where she mentioned that she had "dabbled in witchcraft".
-This was one of the most notable of numerous controversial statements by O'Donnell that made her the most covered candidate in the 2010 mid-term election cycle.

-In February 2017, Maher interviewed Milo Yiannopoulos on Real Time regarding prior comments in which Yiannopolous seemed to express sympathy toward perpetrators of child sexual abuse.
-Although some fans and pundits initially criticized Maher for platforming the controversial pundit, ultimately the appearance brought more publicity to the comments and harmed Yiannopolous's career.
-In the days following the interview, Yiannopoulos had his invitation to speak before the 2017 Conservative Political Action Conference rescinded, as well as a book deal with Simon & Schuster cancelled.
-Yiannopoulos subsequently resigned as an editor at Breitbart News.
-When asked whether Yiannopoulos's interview on his show was among the causes of his resignation, Maher concurred, saying, "As I say, sunlight is the best disinfectant.
-You're welcome."

-In 2019, during a "New Rules" segment of Real Time with Bill Maher, Maher stated that he questioned Stan Lee's legacy, that comic books are not literature, and that adult fans of comic books "need to grow up".

 Political commentator

 Maher is a frequent commentator on various cable news networks, including CNN, MSNBC, Fox News, and HLN.
 Maher has regularly appeared on CNN's The Situation Room with Wolf Blitzer and has also been a frequent guest on MSNBC's Hardball with Chris Matthews, The Rachel Maddow Show, and Countdown with Keith Olbermann.
 Maher has also appeared as a guest on HLN's The Joy Behar Show.
 He wrote the foreword for the 2002 book, Spin This!: All the Ways We Don't Tell the Truth by show host Bill Press.

 Maher hosted the January 13, 2006, edition of Larry King Live, on which he was a frequent guest.
 Maher appeared as a special guest on the June 29, 2010, edition of the show, on which CNN anchor Larry King announced his retirement.
 Maher co-emceed the final show of Larry King Live on December 16, 2010, with Ryan Seacrest.